-Browsers interpret (translate) HTML from websites and show the results of the translation (either as a website page or play multimedia). web browsers functions:
+Browsers interpret (translate) HTML from websites and show the results of the translation (either as a website page or play multimedia).

+web browsers functions:
-1. a home page and address bar

-- 2. the ability to store favourite websites and web pages (bookmarks) - 3. keeping a history of websites visited (user history)

-4. the ability to allow the user to navigate forwards and backwards through a website

-5. allowing many web pages to be open at the same time by using multiple tabs

-- 6. making use of cookies - 7. using hyperlinks to navigate between websites domain name server (DNS) is used to find the IP address from the domain name in the URL typed into the browser window.

-8. data stored as a cache 9. make use of JavaScript.
+- 1. a home page and address bar - 2. the ability to store favourite websites and web pages (bookmarks) - 3. keeping a history of websites visited (user history) - 4. the ability to allow the user to navigate forwards and backwards through a website - 5. allowing many web pages to be open at the same time by using $\color{red} \textbf{multiple tabs}$ - 6. making use of cookies - 7. using hyperlinks to navigate between websites - 8 data stored as a cache - 9. make use of JavaScript.